 Furthermore, if you choose to use RV skirting, an aftermarket heating system can still be useful.
 In fact, RV skirting and aftermarket heating systems can work well together!
 In other words, if you decide to skirt your RV, you can also choose to add an additional level of freeze-protection by installing an aftermarket heating system.

 We hope that this article has been helpful as you determine the best option to keep your holding tanks from freezing!
 Again, if you are camping in a colder environment, we highly recommend that you employ one of the options above.
 A frozen holding tank is not only a hassle to thaw, but it may cause damage and ultimately lead to costly repairs.
 Luckily, skirting and aftermarket heating systems provide a relatively cheap and easy solution to RV holding tank freezing issues.

-If you have any further questions or concerns about this topic, please don’t hesitate to contact us at firstname.lastname@example.org.
+If you have any further questions or concerns about the topic of freezing holding tanks, please don’t hesitate to contact us at email@example.com.
 We would love to help you resolve any issues you might encounter!